ktaranov/sqlserver-kit/Utilities/README.md

 You can add them to version control, use them to build and release, and automate database and application deployments, all in one process.

+## SQL Search
+<a id="sql-search"></a>
+Download page: [SQL Search]
+Release date: ?
+Support Version: ?
+Author: Red Gate
+Free version: Yes
+Prise: No

+Find SQL fast in SQL Server Management Studio and Visual Studio
+ - Find fragments of SQL in tables, views, stored procedures, functions, jobs, and more
+ - Quickly navigate to objects wherever they happen to be on a server
+ - Search across multiple object types and multiple databases
+ - Find all references to an object
+ - Search with booleans and wildcards

+## SQL Scripts Manager
+<a id="sql-scripts-manager"></a>
+Download page: [SQL Scripts Manager]
+Release date: ?
+Support Version: ?
+Author: Red Gate
+Free version: Yes
+Prise: No

+ - Expert scripts: contains 28 scripts written by expert DBAs, SQL Server MVPs, and Redgate's SQL developers.
+ - Accelerated scripting: streamline repeated administration and scripting tasks with quick and easy access to scripts.
+ - Customize and extend: easily build custom user interfaces around any T-SQL or IronPython script.

 ## Rapid Database Extractor
 <a id="rapid-database-extractor"></a>
 Download page: [Rapid Database Extractor]<br/>